How Might Businesses Use Cognitive Biases to Their Advantage?

 - Tiered pricing: Presenting multiple options, such as “Basic,” “Standard,” and “Premium” packages, encourages customers to compare the higher-priced options first.
 By anchoring the customer’s attention on the most expensive plan, businesses make the lower-tiered plans seem more affordable.

-Example: A well-known example of this is Apple’s pricing strategy for its iPhones.
+Anchoring bias example: A well-known example of this is Apple’s pricing strategy for its iPhones.
 The most expensive model serves as the anchor, making the slightly cheaper models appear more reasonable by comparison.

 Here’s how Apple applied the anchoring principle in the iPhone 15 lineup in 2023: